6926 W. Jimmy Court, Nine Mile Falls, Washington 99026

 Ten thousand acre Riverside State Park, Washington's largest state park, is 10 miles to the north.
 The Little Spokane River, the Spokane River and Lake Spokane are within its boundaries, making it a great place for fishing, rafting and boating.
 Park visitors also enjoy bicycling trails, birdwatching areas, horseback riding paths and camping areas.

+Nine Mile Falls sits along the Spokane River and is essentially a Spokane suburb.
 As Washington's second largest city, Spokane is known as the "Lilac City," named after its flourishing fragrant flowers.
 The city has five hospitals.
 At least two, Providence Holy Family Hospital and Valley Hospital, are accredited by the Joint Commission.

 Spokane is in the eastern region of Washington, near the Idaho border, and is much drier than the coastal cities.
 On average, the area receives just 18 inches of rain per year.
 Snowfall reaches 10 inches annually.
 Summer temperatures reach into the 90s, and winter temperatures are in the 20s and 30s.